VictorAlvesFarias/.NET-Itext-Reports/README.md

     {
         // Override to implement footer content
     }

+    //...
 }
 ```

 ### BaseSpreadsheet Architecture

 The BaseSpreadsheet class provides a foundation for all Excel spreadsheets in the application.
-It handles Excel generation using ClosedXML with support for advanced formatting and styling.
+It handles Excel generation using ClosedXML with support for formatting and styling.

 **Key Features:**